-“For You” offers music suggestions based on your likes and your listening habits.
-When you first enter, you’ll be presented with a bunch of pretty pink bubbles that help you designate your musical tastes, starting with genre bubbles like Rock, Classic Rock, Jazz, and Hip-hop.
-Double-tapping a bubble makes it bigger, and therefore more important, and triple-tapping deselects it.
-Artists come next, and so on.
+Formerly known as “For You” prior to the iOS 14 update, Listen Now is more or less the same idea — offering music suggestions based on your likes and your listening habits.
+When you first enter, you’ll be presented with a series of questions and selections that help you designate your musical tastes, starting with genres like rock, classic rock, jazz, and hip-hop.
 Nothing you do here is permanent; you can change it any time.

 The result is a series of customized suggestions that aim to surface music from Apple’s collection that you might like.
-These suggestions range from albums from genres you’ve listened to, to playlists that are themed around the time of day.
-We checked out the For You tab around 3:30 PM and were greeted by a series of upbeat playlists under the general heading of “Got Off Early?”
+These suggestions range from albums in genres you’ve shown interest in to playlists that are themed around the time of day.
+We checked out the Listen Now tab around 3:30 p.m. and were greeted by a series of upbeat playlists under the general heading of “Got Off Early?”
 You can also expect to see suggestions inspired by buzzing artists, upcoming holidays, and other dynamic circumstances that Apple thinks would go perfectly with a little music.

-What gets highlighted will partially depend on your listening habits and likes, but much like the For You section, it has a time-of-day component too.
+What gets highlighted will partially depend on your listening habits and likes, but much like the Listen Now section, it has a time-of-day component, too.
 Around the noon hour, we were offered up a collection of playlists under the heading “Hit the Gym.”
 We’d probably have preferred one called “Making Lunch,” but then again, the gym inspiration is probably healthier.

-Included with your Apple Music subscription is access to Beats 1, the company’s live streaming radio station staffed by expert music DJs.
-Much like live streaming TV, the Beats 1 schedule is a collection of shows that run 24/7 which you can listen to live, or on-demand after they air.
-The available archive of Beats 1 content, including interviews, shows, and special segments, is now incredibly deep.
+Included with your Apple Music subscription is access to Apple Music 1, the company’s live streaming radio station staffed by expert music DJs.
+Much like live streaming TV, the Apple Music 1 schedule is a collection of shows that run 24/7 which you can listen to live, or on-demand after they air.
+The available archive of Apple Music 1 content, including interviews, shows, and special segments, is now incredibly deep.
 Some of these shows feel like podcasts, while others follow more traditional formats.

-The Radio section of the Music app is where this live streaming and on-demand Beats 1 content can be found, but it’s also home to Apple Music’s selection of genre-based radio stations like Pop Workout, which we mentioned earlier.
+The Radio section of the Music app is where this live streaming and on-demand Apple Music 1 content can be found, but it’s also home to Apple Music’s selection of genre-based radio stations like Pop Workout, which we mentioned earlier.

-As of the launch of iOS 13, the Apple Music app can also be used to access over 100,000 traditional terrestrial radio stations too, even if your device doesn’t support iOS 13.
+As of iOS 13, the Apple Music app can also be used to access over 100,000 traditional terrestrial radio stations too, even if your device doesn’t support iOS 13.
 These are provided via radio aggregators like TuneIn, Radio.com, and iHeartRadio.
 Unfortunately, they’re very hard to find.